ckeditor/ckeditor5/docs/installation/integrations/overview.md

 ## How do I use CKEditor 5 if my framework does not have an official integration?

-CKEditor 5 should be compatible with your framework, and initializing it usually requires a single method call.
+CKEditor 5 should be compatible with your framework and initializing it usually requires a single method call.
 A tighter integration of CKEditor 5 with your framework may require using an existing or writing a new adapter (integration layer) to communicate your framework with CKEditor 5.

 When checking how to integrate CKEditor 5 with your framework, you can follow these steps: